yahoo/check-log4j/README.md

      -h	      Print a short help message and exit.

-     -j jar   Check only this jar, nothing else.
-Can be specified multiple times for multiple jars.
+     -j jar   Check only this archive, nothing else.
+Can be specified multi- ple times for multiple JAR or WAR files.

      -p path  Limit filesystem traversal to this directory.
 Can be specified multiple times.
 If not specified, check-log4j will default to